daasys/daasys/README.txt

 Date: 06/29/2012

-dnews is an open sources application build to facilitate users with all levels of news.. dnews application is build on RSS feeds from various reputated news sources like BBC, Google News, ABC, CNN, Reuters etc.
+dnews is an open sources application build to facilitate users with all levels of news. dnews application is build on RSS feeds from various reputated news sources like BBC, Google News, ABC, CNN, Reuters etc.

 Authors: